 Probably Asked Questions

-• We strive to be a social enterprise business that leverages the privilege of some to benefit the greater good.
-While we are not a nonprofit, we are not looking to profit off of you.
-There are no experts here to tell you what to do and how to do it, but we are going to help find answers to questions and support you along your path...right where you are on your path.
+We strive to be a social enterprise business that leverages the privilege to benefit the greater good.
 Everyone in The Village is working toward a common goal of making our world a better place.
 We all bring valuable experiences and perspectives.
 We all deserve to grow in those experiences.
 Our goal is to cut through the noise of the "rules, strategies, and tradition" circling the nonprofit and philanthropic worlds.
 In The Village, you can take a breath, look around, and connect to the things that make sense for you or your organization.

-• Some do, some don't.
+Some do, some don't.
 We think everyone should have easier access to the resources that are already out there (and there are a lot out there!) so our resource guide is FREE!
 We research the resources for you so they are easier to find and digest.
-We know that the beginning stages of building your organization are hard and there are so many things to consider.
-We can help you through that stage and into grant readiness and grant writing.
-To get a better idea of what costs are associated with some of our services, look over the Benefits and Pricing page.
-Please contact us with specific questions.
+We know that the beginning stages of building your organization are hard, and there are so many things to consider.
+We can help you through that stage and into grant readiness through our trainings.
+Once you are ready, we can help you with grant writing and other necessary administrative needs.

 We invite accountability and engage in communities of practice to learn and grow.